Transforms point geometries into QuadKey identifiers at a specified zoom level, a hierarchical spatial indexing system used by mapping services.

 - field

-Character string specifying the field name for raster output.
-Only used when
+Character string specifying the field name for aggregation.

 numeric.
 Default value in raster cells without values.
 Only used when